drachenwald/dun-in-mara/events/2023/strawberry-raid/attending.md

 Krake, King of Drachenwald
 Tianna, Queen of Artemisia
-Timmur Tarhun, King of Artemesia
+Timmur Tarhun, King of Artemisia

 ### Attendees